Meghan Cromie: Anxiety & OCD Therapist in ft. lauderdale

-Common types of phobias include:
+Common types of phobias I have worked with include:

 Arachnophobia: Fear of spiders